 Given the numerous risks that stem from the very nature of the energy industry, safety ranks among our highest values, above all because we feel it has vital implications but also because safety is the key to perpetuating the growth of our activities.
 Improving our capacity to predict major accidents before they occur is therefore an absolute priority.

 To this end, we are turning to digital prevention.
-Developed to optimize the way we manage the risks associated with any gas leak at one of our industrial facilities, TADI (Transverse Anomaly Detection Infrastructure) constitutes an innovative approach, because it combines:
+Developed to optimize the way we manage the risks associated with any gas leak at one of our industrial facilities, TADI (Total Anomaly Detection Initiatives) constitutes an innovative approach, because it combines:

 - Early fault detection (e.g., equipment failure or gas leak) thanks to new-generation sensors able to rapidly detect the presence of gas, identify it, quantify its concentration, pinpoint its origin and indicate the gas leak flow rate, with real-time 3D visualization of the hazard area in the event of the formation of the gas cloud, in the most critical situations;